-Common Work Visa Challenges and How to Overcome Them
+Common Work Visa Challenges and Overcoming Work Visa Challenges

 Most applicants hit roadblocks they didn’t see coming.
-When you understand where people tend to slip up, you can take action early and keep your application on track.
+When you understand where people slip up, you can take action early and keep your application on track.

 Incomplete Paperwork